Kaushini Nuthyangana

-Edirisooriya Mohottilage Kaushini Nuthyanga Heram Senavirathna (born 5 August 2002, known as Kaushini Nuthyangana) is a Sri Lankan cricketer who plays for the Sri Lanka women's cricket team as a left-hand batter and wicket-keeper.
+Edirisooriya Mohottilage Kaushini Nuthyanga Heram Senavirathna (born 5 August 2002), commonly known as Kaushini Nuthyangana is a Sri Lankan cricketer who plays for the Sri Lanka women's cricket team as a left-hand batter and wicket-keeper.

 International career

 In June 2022, Nuthyangana was named in Sri Lanka's Women's One Day International (WODI) and Women's Twenty20 International (WT20I) squad for the series against India.

 In September 2022, she was named in the national squad for the Women's Asia Cup.
 She made her WT20I debut on 2 October 2023 against UAE in Women's Asia Cup 2022 at Sylhet International Cricket Stadium Academy Ground, Sylhet.

 She was a member of Sri Lanka's squad for the 2023 ICC Women's T20 World Cup in South Africa.